core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient ID.
 Variable length byte string identifying the Recipient Context.
 Its value is immutable once the security context is established.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
+Derived from Common Context and Recipient ID.
 Length is determined by the Algorithm.
 Its value is immutable once the security context is established.

 * Recipient IV.
 Byte string containing the IV to verify messages received.
+Derived from Common Context and Recipient ID.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Replay Window.
 The replay window to verify requests and observe responses received.